-This topic provides an overview of VPCs and VSwitches.
-You must create a VPC and a VSwitch before you can use the cloud resources in the VPC.
-You can create more than one VSwitch to divide a VPC into multiple subnets.
-By default, the subnets in a VPC are interconnected over the intranet.
+Before you can use cloud resources in a virtual private cloud (VPC), you must create a VPC and a vSwitch.
+You can create more than one vSwitch to divide a VPC into multiple subnets.
+By default, the subnets in a VPC can communicate with each other.

-A VPC is a virtual private network in which you can deploy your cloud resources.
+A VPC is a private network dedicated for your use.

 CIDR blocks and IP addresses

-VPCs support both IPv4 and IPv6 addressing protocols.
-By default, VPCs use the IPv4 addressing protocol.
-However, you can enable the IPv6 addressing protocol as needed.
+VPCs support both IPv4 and IPv6.
+By default, VPCs use IPv4.
+You can enable IPv6 based on your business requirements.

 |IPv4 VPC||IPv6 VPC|

-By default, IPv4 and IPv6 addresses of VPCs only support intranet communication.
-Cloud resources under different VSwitches in a VPC can only communicate with each other through the intranet.
-To connect a VPC to another VPC or an on-premises data center, you need to configure a Smart Access Gateway, Express Connect, or a VPN Gateway.
-For more information, see Connect a VPC to an on-premises data center.
+By default, IPv4 and IPv6 addresses provided for VPCs support only communication over private networks.
+Cloud resources deployed in different vSwitches that belong to the same VPC can communicate with each other over private networks.
+To connect a VPC to another VPC or a data center, you can use Smart Access Gateway (SAG), Express Connect, or VPN Gateway.
+For more information, see Connect a data center to a VPC.

-Route tables use the longest prefix match algorithm.
-Therefore, when multiple IP addresses match the destination IP address, the IP address with the longest mask is selected as the next hop.
-You can also add a custom route entry to route the traffic to the specified IP address.
-For more information, see Add a custom route entry.
+If multiple route entries match the destination IP address, the route entry with the longest subnet mask prevails and is used to determine the next hop.
+This ensures that the traffic is routed to the most precise destination.
+You can also add a custom route entry to route traffic to a specified destination.
+For more information, see Create and delete route entries.